Scranton Army Ammunition Plant: Capabilities

-Some of the projectiles produced by SCAAP are: 155 mm, and 105 mm artillery projectiles, including the M795, M107, and the PGU-45/B HE (M1 HF1) for the Air Force's AC-130 gunship; 120mm Mortar (M120/M121) Projectiles, M931 FRTC, M933/934 HE, M930/983 Illum., M929 WP Smoke; and the 5"/54 (5 inch) Naval Gun Projectile.
+Some of the projectiles produced by SCAAP are 155 mm and 105 mm artillery projectiles, including the 155 mm M795 and M107, and the 105 mm PGU-45/B High Fragmentation (HF) cartridge for the Air Force's AC-130 gunship; 120 mm mortar (M120/M121) projectiles, M931 Full Range Training Cartridge (FRTC), M933 and M934 high-explosive (HE), M930 and M983 illumination, M929 white phosphorus (WP) smoke; and the 5"/54 (5-inch) naval gun projectile.

-SCAAP can also produce 8 inch and 175mm artillery shells like those used in the M110 howitzer and the M107 self-propelled artillery; which have been retired by the United States, but are used by some other nations including some allied to the United States, including Taiwan.
+SCAAP can also produce 8-inch (203 mm) and 175 mm artillery shells like those used in the M110 howitzer and the M107 self-propelled gun which have been retired by the United States, but are used by some other nations, including some allied to the United States, including Taiwan.

 History

 The installation that SCAAP sits on was originally made in 1908 as a steam locomotive erecting and repair facility.
 SCAAP was there in 1953 and operated by U.S. Hoffman.
 In 1963 Chamberlain Manufacturing became the operating contractor.
 In 2006 facility operation was assumed by General Dynamics, Ordnance and Tactical Systems from Chamberlain, and remains the current operating contractor.
 Selected buildings at the plant are included in the Delaware, Lackawanna and Western Railroad Yard-Dickson Manufacturing Co.
 Site and added to the National Register of Historic Places in 1990.

+Before the Russo-Ukrainian war, SCAAP produced approximately 14,000 artillery shells per month.
+Since then, production has increased significantly.
+As of September 2024, the monthly production rate has reached 36,000 shells.
+Ukraine is currently receiving approximately 90,000 artillery shells per month from various sources, including the United States.

 Awards

-In 2007 SCAAP were the recipient of the AMC (Army Materiel Command) Superior Unit Award with many of the other Army Ammunition Plants and Ammunition Depots.
-In 2012 SCAAP Received a second U.S. Army Materiel Command Superior Unit Award.
+In 2007 SCAAP were the recipient of the Army Materiel Command (AMC)) Superior Unit Award with many of the other Army Ammunition Plants and Ammunition Depots.
+In 2012 SCAAP Received a second AMC Superior Unit Award.

-SCAAP was awarded the 2011 Secretary of the Army Environmental Award for Sustainability - Industrial Installation, being the only Joint Munitions Command installation to receive the award.
+SCAAP was awarded the 2011 Secretary of the Army Environmental Award for Sustainability - Industrial Installation, being the only JMC installation to receive the award.
 The award recognises efforts in environmental science and sustainability, as the highest honor in this field conferred by the United States Army, by pledging to reduced energy consumption by 25% over the next ten years, with SCAAP having already decreased electricity and gas consumption by 18.4% than compared to FY2010, as well as capturing, and reusing over 3100000 U.S.gal equating to a reduction in water consumption of 37%, through the period FY2011-2012; reducing greenhouse gas emissions and pollution; and, material substitution and replacement to reduce zinc phosphate in its production.

 In 2016 SCAAP was awarded with the Better Plants Goal Achievement Award by the U.S. Department of Energy for achieving their energy reduction goal, set in 2011; SCAAP had pledged to reduce its energy consumption by 25% over the next ten years.
 In early 2016 SCAAP exceeded that goal having achieved a reduction of 32% from their 2009 baseline year.